Original Air Date: October 9, 1959

 My Thoughts on “One For The Angels”

 The irony of “One For The Angels” is that we in the audience tend to be dually sympathetic toward both Mr. Bookman as well as Mr. Death at different points in the episode.
 Together they have a somewhat playful relationship.
-Mr. Bookman is a fairly ordinary mediocre man, but he thinks he can outsmart Mr. Death –a fateful decision to be sure, but his gall leads us to quietly doubt his intentions.
+Mr. Bookman is a fairly ordinary mediocre man, but he thinks he can outsmart Mr. Death –a fateful decision to be sure, but his gall leads us to quietly doubt his deeper intentions.
 Why wouldn’t Mr. Bookman simply accept his fate?
 Why is he trying to cheat Death?
+People tend not to respect cheaters.
 Of course, Mr. Bookman is still fundamentally a noble character.
-He cares deeply for the neighborhood children, particularly one friendly little girl.
+He cares deeply for the neighborhood children, particularly one friendly little girl who is wrongly killed.
 Yet on the flip-side, we also learn that Mr. Death is not the all-powerful villain in this story; he can actually be outsmarted by a mere human.
-After all, he is forced by means of a mere contractual loophole to oblige Mr. Bookman’s wish for to deliver the perfect pitch.
+After all, he is forced by means of a mere contractual loophole to oblige Mr. Bookman’s delivery of the perfect pitch.
 And when midnight comes, he cannot help but be distracted by Mr. Bookman.
-Despite breaking his compact, Mr. Bookman’s virtue shines through here in his self-sacrificial care for the innocent children, while, in contrast, Mr. Death operates like a cold government bureaucrat: fallible and uncaring.
+Despite breaking his compact, Mr. Bookman’s virtue still shines through in his self-sacrificial care for innocent children.
+Meanwhile, in contrast, Mr. Death operates like a cold government bureaucrat: fallible and uncaring.
 In the end, both men depart together as old friends, Death and the salesman, after Mr. Bookman saves young Maggie Polanski’s life (thankfully Mr. Bookman is headed “up there” to Heaven).
 Did Mr. Death simply placate and patronize Mr. Bookman by listening to his pitch for the angels?
 Or was he being genuine in his earnestness?
 We may only speculate.

-The tone of this episode is light and whimsical with a bittersweet climax, though it is rife with a variety of dark allusions to classical mythology.
+The tone of this episode is light and whimsical with a bittersweet climax, though it is rife with dark allusions to classical mythology.
 From Charon to Mephistopheles to the Grim Reaper, Murray Hamilton’s Mr. Death emerges out of a rich literary tradition.
-Only here Mr. Death is rather brilliantly portrayed by Murray Hamilton as an industrious 1950s government tax collector, and less of a satanic, demonic figure.
+But in this case, Mr. Death is rather brilliantly portrayed as an industrious 1950s government tax collector, and less of a satanic, demonic figure.
 The effect is to make him less threatening, and more of an efficient worker simply going about his business.
-This makes the idea of ‘cheating death’ as something more akin to tax evasion.
+This makes the idea of ‘cheating death’ something more akin to tax evasion.
 But the literary motif of ‘cheating death’ invoked in this episode is replete throughout the works of classical Greek and Germanic literature, and this is merely the first in a long line of “Faustian Bargain” episodes in The Twilight Zone.
 My own opinion of this episode has changed considerably over time.
 The first few times I watched “One For The Angels” I found it to be a fairly mediocre episode, but it has since greatly increased in prestige for me the more times I have rewatched it (even if the more whimsical episodes tend to be lesser outings for The Twilight Zone).
-Ed Wynn nevertheless delivers a charming, heart-warming performance as Mr. Lew Bookman and Murray Hamilton gives a fittingly stoic performance as the rigid, administrative, suit-clad Mr. Death.
+Ed Wynn delivers a charming, heart-warming performance as Mr. Lew Bookman and Murray Hamilton gives a fittingly stoic performance as the rigid, administrative, suit-clad Mr. Death.

 Credits: